1. Home

 • Scalp Analysis: Visual inspection of the scalp and hair follicles to identify signs of inflammation, infections, or structural abnormalities.
 Microscopic examination to assess the health of the hair shaft and follicles.

-• Blood Tests: Hormone Levels: Evaluate levels of hormones like testosterone, dihydrotestosterone (DHT), thyroid hormones, and estrogen, as imbalances can contribute to hair loss.
+• Blood Tests: Hormone Levels: Evaluate levels of hormones like testosterone, dihydrotestosterone (DHT), thyroid hormones, and estrogen, as imbalances can contribute to signs of hair loss.
 Iron and Ferritin Levels: Low iron levels can lead to hair thinning and shedding.

-• Biopsy: A small tissue sample is taken from the scalp for microscopic examination to determine the underlying cause of hair loss, such as alopecia areata or scarring alopecia.
+• Biopsy: A small tissue sample is taken from the scalp for microscopic examination to determine the underlying cause of hair loss, such as alopecia areata or scarring Alopecia.

 • Pull Test: A gentle pull on the hair to assess the number of hairs shed, helping to identify excessive hair loss.